 The Ultimate Glitter Guide:

-- Fine Glitter – A classic glitter nail polish.
-If you’re looking for the perfect gold glitter nail polish, check out the new Dance Legend 215 Gold Glitter (pictured).
-For something different try the copper shade of Deborah Lippmann Superstar.
-For a bold statement, try Nails Inc Connaught Square 3D glitter nail polish in royal blue.
+- Fine Glitter.
+A classic glitter nail polish.
+If you’re looking for the perfect gold glitter nail polish, check out the new Dance Legend Gold.
+For something different try the copper Deborah Lippmann Superstar or Nails Inc Connaught Square in royal blue.
 Great for: any kind of glitter nail art as a base or just for details.

-- Metallics & Shimmer – when it comes to subtle metallic foil finishes, Essie No Place Like Chrome (pictured), or shimmering like Butter London Knees Up and Chanel Graphite they aren’t as sparkly as true glitter polishes yet still dressy enough for a night out.
-Great for: those who aren’t into glitter but still want to wear something with a bit of shimmer.
-In terms of nail art, these polishes are great for stamping and any kind of striping tape manicures, like these Great Gatsby Nails.
+- Metallics & Shimmer.
+When it comes to subtle metallic foil finishes, Essie No Place Like Chrome (pictured), or shimmering like Butter London Knees Up and Chanel Graphite are some of the best.
+Great for: those who aren’t into glitter but still want to wear something with a bit of sparkle.
+Also, metallics are great for stamping and striping tape manicures, like Great Gatsby Nails.

-- Textured Glitter – now textured glitter comes in all shades, from classic silver and nude to dark emerald.
-If you’re up for a statement look, try bright textured glitters like purple Face of Australia Masquerade, OPI Kiss Me At Midnight (pictured) or ORLY Aqua Pixel.
+- Textured Glitter.
+Now textured glitter comes in all shades and in glitter too.
+Try bright textured glitters like purple Face of Australia Masquerade, OPI Kiss Me At Midnight (pictured) or ORLY Aqua Pixel.
 Great for: ombre nails, gradient and accent nails.

-- Loose Glitter - Manicures with loose glitter are great for one night only.
-They won’t last but they do look amazing!
+- Loose Glitter.
+Great for one night only.
+Loose glitter won’t last but it does look amazing!
 Fine Fold Glitter, Octogonal Large Silver Glitter, glequins – BYS Deep Blue (pictured).
-Great for: layering over opaque nail polish, glitter moon details, accent nails and large glitter (glequins) great for glitter placement manicures.
+Great for: layering over opaque nail polish, glitter moon details, accent nails and glitter placement manicures.

-- Jelly Glitter* – various size and colours of glitter particles are suspended in a jelly base (25% creme and 75% clear).
-They come in different colours but our personal favorites are white jelly glitters like Deborah Lippman Glitter in The Air with pink and blue particles and KBShimmer Nail Polish – What’s Your Damage with neon particles.
-For a high drama jelly, try Dance Legend Rich Black with silver and gold holo glitter.
-Great for: jelly glitter looks great on its own but also can be used for chevron nails and as a base for more elaborate nail art. *You can also easily ‘fake’ jelly glitter nails.
+- Jelly Glitter*.
+Various size and colours of glitter particles are suspended in a jelly base (25% creme and 75% clear).
+Our favorites are white jelly glitter – Deborah Lippman Glitter in The Air and high drama Dance Legend Rich Black with silver and gold holo glitter.
+Great for: wear on its own, chevron nails and as a base for more elaborate nail art. *You can also easily ‘fake’ jelly glitter nails.

-- Opaque Glitter – opaque/matte glitters are suspended in a clear base.
-These polishes are perfect toppers and would add an interesting twist to almost any polish you currently own.
-Black and white fine glitter topper Platinum Artiste or KB Shimmer Grayscale with larger particles in various shapes.
-If you’re up for some colour, try Dance Legend Flossy 153 with pink, blue and white opaque glitter.
-Great for: layering over opaque nail polish (pictured is Ulta3 Stop The Press) and accent nails.
-It looks particularly good when mattified.
+- Opaque Glitter.
+Opaque/matte glitter particles are suspended in a clear base.
+These polishes are perfect toppers and can be used almost over any creme polish you currently own.
+Our favorites black and white Platinum Artiste, KB Shimmer Grayscale and funky Dance Legend Flossy 153 with pink, blue and white opaque glitter.
+Great for: layering over opaque nail polish and accent nails.

-- Extra Large Glitter – Clear base glitter with extra large glitter particles, sometimes can include small glitter.
-Try Emily De Molly’s Rhodium with gunmetal and silver large square glitter, OPI When Monkeys Fly with gold hexagonal or Christmas-like KBShimmer Kringle All The Way with round particles.
-For these glitters, it is recommended to shake gently the bottle before use for even glitter distribution and also pick up the large particles individually from the bottle as they have tendency to sink and slide off the brush.
-Great for: layering over opaque nail polish (pictured is OPI When Monkeys Fly), accent nails or glitter placement manicures (if you have enough patience for fishing out all the large particles).
+- Extra Large Glitter.
+Or, so-called ‘glitter bomb’.
+Clear base glitter with extra large glitter particles, sometimes can include small glitter.
+Favorites – gunmetal Emily De Molly’s Rhodium, gold OPI When Monkeys Fly and Christmas-like KBShimmer Kringle All The Way.
+To get the best out of these glitters, shake the bottle gently before use for even glitter distribution and pick up the large particles individually from the bottle as they have tendency to sink.
+Great for: layering over opaque nail polish, accent nails or glitter placement nail art.